 That’s exactly what I’m focusing on this article.

-Here’s the absolute essential mobile apps you must have on your smartphone when you are out there travelling the world.
-Trust me, they will make you save money, space, time or all together!
+The absolute essential mobile apps you must have on your smartphone when you are out there travelling the world.
+Trust me, they will save money, space, time or even d) all of the above!

-If you want to save data to stay online when you’re travelling for as long as you can, try Maps.me.
-It allows 100% offline maps.
-You simply download a map of any location in the world and access it later when you’re not connected to your mobile network or if you don’t have WiFi.
+Because downloading a map is still a great way to save on data roaming fees try Maps.me.
+Simply download a map of any location in the world and access it later when you’re not connected to your mobile network or if you don’t have WiFi.
 In other words, perfect for traveling.

 - Fast and detailed maps